Peterpiotr/siguren-documentation/docs/source/operation/regular/following-mode.rst

    Active indicators in following state

+.. we just said we were in rest state and the caption of the image says following state

-The following process is started after pressing the buttons to operate the hoist up or down.
+The following process is started after pressing the buttons to operate the hoist UP or DOWN.

 If a limit switch prohibiting upward movement is activated during movement, the :guilabel:`🟢 Upward Enable` indicator becomes inactive - `Upward movement prohibited`.

 In this state, no upward movement of the crane is allowed, and a short downward movement is required until the MS worm is cantered `Active indicators in following state`.
+.. which "state"? one of the two states of the following mode?

 .. figure:: /_img/regular-operation/indicators-following-state.png
    :class: instructionimg